Who is Representative Deb Haaland

 - Along with Sharice Davids, she is one of the first two Native American women elected to the U.S. Congress

-- Secretary Haaland is a member of the Laguna Pueblo people and a 35th-generation New Mexican.
+- Haaland is a member of the Laguna Pueblo people and a 35th-generation New Mexican.

-- In Congress, Secretary Haaland is known for her steadfast commitment to bipartisanship, and has led, co-sponsored and whipped influential and bipartisan votes for more bills than any other freshman.
+- The congresswoman has also led, co-sponsored and whipped influential and bipartisan votes for more bills than any other freshman.

 Haaland passed four Progressive bills in the 116th congress: